sowmyanarayananSoma/AI-Asissted-Workflow-Outputs/README.md

 ## Overview

-This proof of concept demonstrates an automated workflow for generating training content from existing source materials.
+This proof of concept demonstrates a n8n workflow for generating training content from existing source materials.

 The workflow uses the following inputs: